Abdohurbly/AbdAlwahab/README.md

 ```

-In the method `sendMessage()`, you can now perform whatever logic  to send messages i.e make an HTTP request or send the message over a socket connection.
+You can perform your connection in the `sendMessage(ChatMessage chatMessage)` method.

-Depending on whatever logic or validation you put in place, you may return `true` or `false`. `true` will update the `ChatView` with the message bubble and `false` will do the opposite.
+The returned value will determine whether the message is sent or not.

 ### Receiving messages

-You can use the `chatView.addMessage(ChatMessage message)` to add a "received" message to the UI.
-This obviously should be done after whatever mechanisms you have in place have actually received a message.
+You can add received messages by using `chatView.addMessage(ChatMessage message)`, or, for multiple

-You can use this method or `chatView.addMessages(ArrayList<ChatMessage> messages)` to add messages to the UI.
+messages, `chatView.addMessages(ArrayList<ChatMessage> messages)`

-The side the chat bubble will appear on is determined by the `Type` of the `ChatMessage`.
+Messages will appear to the right or the left depending on the `Type` variable in your `ChatMessage` object.

 ### Deleting messages